Zixuan-Wei/Zixuan-Wei.github.io/_pages/cv.md

 Work experience
 ======
 *	Postdoctoral research associate (2023.05-2025.10)
-- work with the Prof. Alessandro Troisi (ERC Advanced) at the Department of Chemistry, University of Liverpool
+- Work with the Prof. Alessandro Troisi (ERC Advanced) at the Department of Chemistry, University of Liverpool
 *	Joint Postdoctoral research associate (2023.05-2025.10)
 - Work with the Prof. Paola Carbone at the Department of Chemistry, University of Manchester
 *	Research assistant (2022.04-2023.04)